usgpo/uslm/README.md

 ## Versions ##
-The current version of the schema is in the master branch, and proposed changes to the schema are in the proposed branch.
+The current version of the schema is in the master branch.
+If there are any proposed changes to the schema, the changes will be in a proposed branch.
 A major.minor.point structure is used to identify the version, and the version is recorded as an attribute at the root level.
 The point number is incremented to indicate a non-breaking change while the minor number is incremented to indicate a breaking change.
 Breaking changes will only be implemented after all other options have been exhausted.
 Please refer to [CHANGELOG.md](CHANGELOG.md) for a summary of proposed and approved changes.